abdul380-git/abdul-usman.github.io/README.md

 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on health-related data analysis projects
-- 📫 How to reach me galantabdul@gmail.com
+- 📫 How to reach me DM on twitter @heathronics

 <!---
 abdul380-git/abdul380-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.